 The surname Fly was first found in Hampshire, where the ancestral home of the Fly family is thought to be located.
 The name was first borne by brothers known as "de Flagi" who had immigrated from the region of Flagi in France.

-Important Dates for the Fly family
+Early History of the Fly family

 This web page shows only a small excerpt of our Fly research.
 Another 77 words (6 lines of text) covering the years 1160 and 1726 are included under the topic Early Fly History in all our PDF Extended History products and printed products wherever possible.